This post was updated in June 2020.

 Is diving scary?

-I had been asking myself this very question before setting out on our 5 month trip around the world.
+I had been asking myself this very question before setting out on our 5-month trip around the world.

-You see, diving was something Frank, my husband, really wanted to do.
+You see, diving was something my husband, really wanted to do.
 He had been snorkeling for years during our previous holidays and when we were planning our trip this was one of his few requirements.

 While I wouldn’t call myself a daredevil, I do love outdoor activities like hiking, camping, sailing, and skiing.
 But I wasn’t sure if I would like diving…

-The reason I wasn’t sure was that as a child I was very claustrophobic.
-I never stepped into an elevator, I was scared in confined spaces and a (what was supposed to be fun) family trip to the Caves of Han-sur-Lesse in Belgium had me kicking, screaming and crying the entire tour (mind you, I was 5 years old).
-Not so much fun for all the other people on the tour.
+I never stepped into an elevator, I was scared in confined spaces and a (what was supposed to be fun) family trip to the Caves of Han-sur-Lesse in Belgium had me kicking, screaming, and crying the entire tour (mind you, I was 5 years old).

 I was afraid that diving would make me feel claustrophobic as well, however, I couldn’t have been more wrong!
 Diving is pure freedom!
 Well, besides the air and depth restrictions;-).